vaultecki/py-vault-udp/README.md

 # py-vault-udp

-own python udp class, used in other projects
+own python udp wrapper class, used in other projects